 - 1 cup shredded provolone cheese

-- 2 Angel Hair Winter Spaghetti Squash
+- 2 Angel Hair Winter Spaghetti Squash (you can also try

 - 1/4 cup grated pecorino romano

 - Preheat the oven to 425° F. While the oven is preheating, place the whole angel hair squash in the oven.
 Remove once preheated (this will help soften the squash to cut).